Planned Gifts

 • Newsletters

-And those are only a few examples of the communications that you can and should be using to spread the word about your new program.
-Testimonials from other planned givers are very personal and effective communications to persuade other donors.
+And those are only a few examples of the communication channels that you can and should be using to spread the word about your new program.

 Planned gifts have a much longer delay than major gifts, so you’ll want to keep your planned gift donors properly stewarded and engaged during the time period between their announcement of their gift and the point that you receive the gift.